Abarim Publications' online Biblical Greek Dictionary

 - Together with the noun φυλη (phule), meaning race or tribe: the adjective αλλοφυλος (allophulos), meaning other-tribely (Acts 10:28 only).

-- The adverb αλλως (allos), meaning otherwise or alternatively (1 Timothy 5:25).
+- The adverb αλλως (allos), meaning otherwise or alternatively (1 Timothy 5:25 only).
 Note the important difference between this word and ετερως (heteros), which occurs only in Philippians 3:15 and denotes a wholly different essence.
 Out word describes being alternatively but similarly.
 Paul in 1 Timothy 5:25 does not speak of deeds that are other-than-good and thus evil, but deeds that are other good deeds.
 He continues the pattern set in the previous verse: some bad deeds are immediately obvious, whereas other bad deeds are eventually found out about via inquest.
 Likewise, some good deeds are immediately obvious, while other good deeds will not be evident until the books are opened (Revelation 20:12).